Cosworth: The GBA V6

 With the reduction in turbo boost limit not affecting the Ford V6 as much as others such as Honda, BMW and Ferrari which had more horsepower to lose, the turbo engine would be more competitive with Benetton in 1987, with Teo Fabi taking the engine's first podium with third in Austria, followed by its last podium when Thierry Boutsen also scored third in the last race of the season in Australia.

 The HB V8

-The HB DFV/DFZ/DFR replacement was designed by Geoff Goddard as a 3498 cc (96 mm x 60.4 mm) V8, introduced with the Benetton team midway through 1989, making its debut at the French Grand Prix.
+The replacement for the DFV/DFZ/DFR series was the HB series designed by Geoff Goddard as a 3498 cc (96 mm x 60.4 mm) V8, introduced with the Benetton team midway through 1989, making its debut at the French Grand Prix.
 It won the Japanese Grand Prix that year (Benetton used both the original HBA1 and the development HBA4 in 1989).